Freelancing can be really scary for beginners.

 But you’ll likely not see that income right away.

-The first few months (or years) of freelancing typically involves sacrificing income while setting up your business, establishing yourself, and building a huge client base.
+The first few months (or years) of freelancing typically involve sacrificing income while setting up your business, establishing yourself, and building a huge client base.

 Are you comfortable with being uncomfortable?